-Xavi Roca: just a 20% professionals manage to align their strengths with their professional activity
+Xavi Roca: just one 20% professionals manages to align their strengths with their professional activity

 Most people think that to succeed they must correct their weaknesses.
 But it's much more productive to focus on your strengths.

-Different studies claim that if you spend the same amount of time boosting your strengths or correcting your weaknesses, on average return on investment is a 600% superior when you focus on your strengths.
+Different studies say that if you spend the same amount of time boosting your strengths or correcting your weaknesses, on average return on investment is a 600% higher when you focus on your strengths.

-To get a great personal brand you have to identify your natural talents, develop them into real strengths and make them the real centerpiece of your strategy and communication.
+To get a great personal brand you must identify your natural talents, develop them into real strengths and make them the true centerpiece of your strategy and communication.

-It is estimated that approximately the 80% professionals develop professional activities that are not aligned with their strengths while only the 20% professionals manage to align their strengths with their professional activity
+It is estimated that approximately 80% professionals develop professional activities that are not aligned with their strengths while only the 20% professionals manages to align their strengths with their professional activity

-How much would a company's productivity improve, country if we could get more professionals to know, develop and apply your strengths in your professional activity?
+How much would a company's productivity improve, of a country if we could get more professionals to know, develop and apply their strengths in their professional activity?
 How much would personal happiness also improve?

-When a person focuses on their strengths, multiplies by 3 the odds of claiming that they have an excellent quality of life and multiplies by 6 the odds of being committed to your work.
-In addition, they want to go to work, have more positive than negative interactions with their peers, treat customers better, tell their friends they work in an excellent company, they achieve more every day and have more positive moments, creative and inspiring.
+When a person focuses on their strengths, multiplies by 3 the odds of claiming that they have an excellent quality of life and multiplies by 6 the odds of being engaged in your work.
+In addition, longing to go to work, have more positive than negative interactions with their peers, treat customers better, tell their friends they work in an excellent company, achieve more every day and have more positive moments, creative and inspiring.

 Types of strengths

 Your greatest personal strength would be natural in you, very easy to get going.
-For example, the result of external feedback and working with Strongholds of the Crystal test, I'm credited (And I attribute) creativity to think of unique ways to solve problems.
+For example, the result of external feedback and work with Strengths of the Crystal test, they attribute me (and I attribute) the creativity of thinking about unique ways to solve problems.

 - What sets you apart and you do better.
-Those are the queen strengths.
+Those are the queen fortresses.

 - Your skills and competencies